 In addition, the FDA has approved several at home tests.
 They include home collection kits which are then sent to a lab for analysis, as well a few new rapid tests where you gets your results at home within minutes.

-The at-home self-collection kits generally cost anywhere from $100 to $150 and can be found in some drugstores and retailers.
-Several major lab companies supply the kits, including LabCorp, Quest Diagnostics and P23 Labs.
-You register the kit online with the test's company, take your own nasal swab and express ship it back.
+The at-home self-collection kits generally cost anywhere from $20 to $150 and can be found in some drugstores and retailers.
+Several major lab companies supply the kits, including LabCorp, Abbott, Cue Health, Quest Diagnostics and P23 Labs.
+You register the kit online with the test's company, take your own nasal swab and express ship it back, or in some cases, use an app to get results immediately.
 Test results are received either online or my email or text within 24 to 48 hours after the test is received by the lab.

-- Ellume.
-Requiring a perscription, this costs about $30, It also uses an app to guide you through the process using a nasal swab
+- Ellume - This antigen costs about $30.
+It also uses an app to guide you through the process using a nasal swab and results are known within 15 minutes.

-- Lucira Health’s “All-In-One.”
-Costing less than $50, it rerquires a prescrition.
+- Lucira Health’s “All-In-One” - Costing less than $50, it requires a prescription.
 You collect a sample through a nasal swab that you then put in a vial of solution.
 You then put the vial into a portable, battery-operated device.
 Within 30 minutes a light on the device indicates negative or positive.

 The FDA is also allowing use of a home saliva test from the Rutgers Clinical Genomics Laboratory.
 You need a doctor’s prescription to get it.
 You spit into a vial and mail it to a lab